liamdiprose/turtlenet/branch.md

-# Redstone
+# Turtle Movement

-This branch is to only accommodate for one ComputerCraft API: redstone.
+This branch is to only accommodate for one ComputerCraft API: turtle_movement

-Once this is working, futher development can go towards adding more API's.